altoo-ag/akka-kryo-serialization/README.md

     `libraryDependencies += "io.altoo" %% "akka-kryo-serialization" % "1.0.0"`

-* Add some new elements to your Akka configuration file, e.g. `application.conf`
+* Add some new elements to your Akka configuration file, e.g. `application.conf`.

-Note that we use semantic versioning - see [semver.org](https://semver.org/)
+Note that we use semantic versioning - see [semver.org](https://semver.org/).

+For past versions see [Legacy.md](Legacy.md).

 Which Maven repository contains this library?